brainlife/docs/docs/tutorial/diffusion-tractography.md

 ### 4. Major white matter tract segmentation.

 Once our anatomical brain parcellations and whole-brain tractograms are generated, the next step is to segment the tractogram into known **major white matter tracts**.
 To do this, we need both information about the terminations of each streamline into the cortex and histologically-derived definitions for each major white matter tract.
 The histological definitions of major white matter tracts allow us to group the streamlines in our tractograms into major white matter tracts.
-On brainlife.io, we have developed an automated [white matter segmentation](https://brainlife.io/app/5cc73ef44ed9df00317f6288) app that will segment our whole-brain tractograms into over 70 known major white matter tracts.
+On brainlife.io, we have developed an automated [white matter segmentation](https://brainlife.io/app/5cc73ef44ed9df00317f6288) app that will segment our whole-brain tractograms into 61 known major white matter tracts.

 More information on the segmentation algorithm can be found in this [Brain Structure and Function paper](https://www.ncbi.nlm.nih.gov/pubmed/31342157).